wj-jason/wj-jason/README.md

 I'm currently doing research in networks and distributed systems at UofT with the iQua research group, and I have previous research experience building computer vision models with the National Research Council of Canada.

-Off to the side, I'm building a lightweight hierarchical classification library for use in UTMIST x Aercoustics construction noise classification project.

 LinkedIn: [linkedin.com/in/jason-jh-wang](https://www.linkedin.com/in/jason-jh-wang/)\
 Email: jjh.wang@mail.utoronto.ca